-Creating the intricate designs which make Mercian frames distinctive and beautiful
+Creating the intricate designs which make Mercian frames bespoke and distinctive

 When the frame is ready for building, the frame-builder begins by filing the lugs; with skill and patience the lugs are cut and filed with hand-tools to create the cut-outs and intricate designs which make Mercian frames distinctive and beautiful.

 The Vincitore lugs are crafted from plain lugs with spearpoints welded to the plain lugs then drilled, cut out and filed by hand for many hours to create the intricate distinctive look that is unique to a Mercian Vincitore Special (as seen on the right).

 The Reynolds tubes are then carefully mitred and fitted into the lugs and placed against an alignment board where the builder can create the right angles for the frame.
 The lugs and tubes are fitted together and the frame is pinned to hold securely in position while the frame is brazed in the open hearth.
 This part of the build process takes years of experience to perfect and has been passed down from frame-builder to frame-builder.